spatie/uptime-monitor-app/README.md

 By default the application will use an `sqlite` database located at `<installation directory>/database.sqlite` to store all monitors.

-## API

-Currently this package does not offer an API, if you need that take a look at [this package](https://github.com/LKDevelopment/laravel-uptime-monitor-api).

 ## Documentation

-You'll find the documentation on [https://docs.spatie.be/laravel-uptime-monitor/v1](https://docs.spatie.be/laravel-uptime-monitor/v1).
-It includes detailed info on how to install and use the package.
+You'll find the documentation of the underlying `laravel-uptime-monitor` package on [https://docs.spatie.be/laravel-uptime-monitor/v1](https://docs.spatie.be/laravel-uptime-monitor/v1).

-Find yourself stuck using the package?
+Find yourself stuck using this app or the underlying package?
 Found a bug?
 Do you have general questions or suggestions for improving the uptime monitor?
 Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-uptime-monitor/issues), we'll try to address it as soon as possible.

 ## Postcardware